 |About Us||Programs||Admission||Requirements||Organizations||Forms||Contact Us|

-What you can do with a degree in Pastoral Counseling?
+What can you do with a degree in Pastoral Clinical Mental Health Counseling?

 As a graduate of our program, you are eligible for licensure as a professional counselor in the